 Housing Authority of the City of Evansville

-Housing Authority of the City of Evansville is a Public Housing Agency in Evansville, Indiana that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 25th, 2020, Housing Authority of the City of Evansville has 1 waiting lists that are open now or opening soon.
+Housing Authority of the City of Evansville is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of August 7th, 2020, Housing Authority of the City of Evansville has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.